faakolore/ussd/README.md

     protected function rules() : string
     {
-        return 'regex:/(088)[0-9]{7}/';
+        return 'numeric|regex:/(088)[0-9]{7}/';
     }
 }
 ```

 ### Extending for Multiple Implementations

 This adapter was designed with extendability in mind.
-Right now it supports TruRoute and Flares USSD interfaces used by
+Right now it supports Hubtel, NaloSolutions, TruRoute and Flares USSD interfaces used by
-TNM and Airtel Malawi respectively.
+Hubtel Ghana, Nalo Solutions Ghana, TNM and Airtel Malawi respectively.
 However, with the pluggable interface, it can be extended to support any mobile
 network operator.

 To extend, create a request and response class.
 These classes must implement the `TNM\USSD\Http\UssdRequestInterface`